Participant applications open online on Monday, August 15 and are due Saturday, October 8.

-We are expecting a high volume of participant applications this year and we are limited to the number of entries we can approve.
-First come, first serve.
-Applications are complete ONLY when we have received payment.
+Applications are complete ONLY when payment has been received.
 At the time of completing your application, you will be given the option to pay online or mail a check.
 Please plan accordingly.

 CATEGORIES & APPLICATION FEES